soapwang/2D-EndlessRunnerDemo/README.md

 Gravity simulation.<br/>

 #Know issues:<br/>
-As a programming test， its layout was designed for a 1440p screen.
+As a programming test， its layout was designed for a 1440p screen， sad:(.

+# Some Notes
+How control frame per seconds(fps) and display it.